JackieTheHusky/simplemySql/README.md

   <li>After "CREATE DEFINER='' ", then copy my code</li>
 </ol>
 <h4>What does this do?</h4>
-Given a name it gives all the dates since they first bought an item and the day they retuned the item
+Given a name, it gives all the dates since they first bought an item and the day they returned the item

 # WHAT I'VE LEARNED
 <ol>